Amtrak paint schemes: Phase IV

 Beginning in 1993, Phase IV was introduced as a striking departure from the traditional red, white, and blue style seen previously.
 Brought into service with the delivery of the newer Superliner II cars, Phase IV has two thin red stripes and a thick dark blue stripe.
 In 1997, Amtrak extended the scheme to locomotives, initially GE P42DC diesel locomotives on Northeast Corridor services.
+Locomotives for the Northeast Corridor services were light gray with a darker gray stripe at top; locomotives outside the Northeast Corridor did not have the top stripe.

 Phase V

 Phase V was introduced with the arrival of the Acela Express high-speed train sets in 2000 and is currently used on most locomotives.
 Locomotives are painted light gray, with a blue stripe (darker than Phases I–III, but lighter than IV) at the top and a thin red reflective sill stripe at the bottom.
 The blue stripe has a wavy bottom on Genesis locomotives and Acela Express power cars, and a flat bottom on other locomotives and ex-F40PH non-powered control units (NPCUs).
 The Amtrak "Travelmark" logo is painted near the front or rear of the unit.

 Acela Express trainsets have grey and stainless steel bodies with the lower red stripe, with the blue roof and Acela logo on the power cars only.
 The Acela passenger cars have no blue stripe; colored shapes called "mobiles", based on the shape of the Acela logo, are used to indicate the type of car (Business Class, Cafe Bistro, or First Class).
 A similar scheme was created for Amfleet coaches used on the Acela Regional, with a window stripe (light blue for Coach Class and baggage cars, blue for Business Class and cafe cars) and mobiles to indicate the type of service.
 The rebuilt Turboliners also had a version of the Phase V livery, with similar window stripes and mobiles.

-Non-passenger cars like Auto Train auto racks are all-gray except for the logo and red stripe; Express Box Cars had blue stripes on top and bottom.
+Non-passenger cars such as Auto Train auto racks are all-gray except for the logo and red stripe; Express Box Cars had blue stripes on top and bottom.

 Phase VI (Phase IVb)

-Phase VI (Commonly referred to as Phase IVb) was introduced in 2002, and is currently used on most passenger cars.
+Phase VI (also called Phase IVb) was introduced in 2002, and is currently used on most passenger cars.
 It retains the same stripe style as Phase IV: wide window stripes on single-level cars, and narrow stripes on Superliners.
 The red reflective sill stripe and mid-tone blue on Phase V are used.
 Single-level cars have white logos within the blue stripe, while Superliners have blue logos below the stripes.

-Five of the first six Siemens Charger ALC-42 locomotives will have the Phase VI scheme consisting of a mostly blue body with red and black around the windshield, and a red and silver chevrons at the rear.
+Five of the first six Siemens Charger ALC-42 locomotives have a Phase VI scheme consisting of a mostly blue body with red and black around the windshield, with red and silver chevrons at the rear.